Can I install AdBlock on my company's or organization's computers?

 If you are using Edge, install AdBlock for Edge on your users' computers via group policy.
 See Microsoft's group policy help for more information: Configure Microsoft Edge policy settings on Windows.

-Normally AdBlock's payment page appears every time AdBlock is installed.
-You can suppress this behavior to avoid your users having to see a contribution pitch every time they open Chrome or Edge.
+By default, AdBlock’s payment page opens after each new installation.
+You can suppress this behavior using extension policies or a JSON file so your users don’t see the payment page every time they open Chrome or Edge.

 Windows - Chrome & Edge